LHNCBC/MalariaScreener/README.md

 Follow the instructions in the Android Developer Docs to [Run apps on Android Emulator.](https://developer.android.com/studio/run/emulator/?gclid=CjwKCAjwwMn1BRAUEiwAZ_jnEouUFSTsFQaCMKyKCBUu4nbTYeagGnU8L1tVJrWe1k9ojV3rVDYbHxoCmy8QAvD_BwE&gclsrc=aw.ds)

 # Substitute Components in Parasite Detection Module
 One of our objectives is to allow other research groups to utilize this app to advance their own study.
-The source code is modularized so that the components in the parasite detection module can be easily substituted.
+The components in the parasite detection module can be easily substituted so that people can test their own algorithms.

+The parasite detection module consists of two components: the segmentation component and the patch classifier component.
+In the following section, you will learn, for both thin smear processing and thick smear processing, how to substite the parasite detection module as a whole, and also how to substitute the segmentation and patch classifier components individually.

 ## Substitute the parasite detection module entirely